Community Health Services Data Breach

 The Department of Homeland Security recently became aware that Community Health Systems suffered a data breach as a result from an external cyber attack, known as an Advanced Persistent Threat (APT).
 APTs are sophisticated, long-term attacks usually targeting a specific company or entity.
 Community Health Systems believes that these may have compromised the personal information of 4.5 million patients.
 The compromised information includes patient names, birth dates, addresses, telephone numbers, and social security numbers.
 The information does not include personal medical information or credit card numbers.
 Community Health Systems is working with a third party security vendor to lessen the effects of the breach, and will notify affected patients and offer identity theft protection services to affected individuals.

 Unfortunately, the health sector – which possesses a lot of intellectual property data and personally identifiable information – is a common target for cyber criminals.
-The Department of Homeland Security is working with the FBI and the Department of Health and Human Services to assist in sharing specific vulnerabilities and mitigations with the healthcare industry to prevent additional breaches from occurring.
+The Department of Homeland Security is working with the Federal Bureau of Investigation and the Department of Health and Human Services to assist in sharing specific vulnerabilities and mitigations with the healthcare industry to prevent additional breaches from occurring.